 The spring and summer of ’08 was when it all started.

 I was a newbie feeling my way around the blogosphere, and I kept encountering these colorful, little, round sandwich cookies with feet.
 I knew what they were, but was oddly fascinated by the popularity of these sweeties, as well as the myriad of discussions pertaining to them, especially the challenges that came with executing them perfectly.
-Smooth, even shells and FEET were apparently crucial to achieving the ultimate beauty of a French macaroon aka macaron, and people seemed to tear their hair out over it.
+Smooth, even shells, and FEET, were imperative to achieving the ultimate beauty of a French macaroon aka macaron, and people seemed to tear their hair out over it.
 Soon, I was to become one of those people.

 I piped vanilla macaron batter designs on the wet chocolate macarons, and chocolate macaron batter designs on the wet vanilla macarons, then let them dry before baking, and it worked!
 I was positive I would end up with sunken or ugly shells, but they were perfect!